-And what are these?
-Pagan theocracies whose splendor is a tribute to their gods who empowered them to slaughter billions of people in endless wars and amass wealth through pillage, enslavement of the masses, and impoverishment of other peoples through theft of their resources.
+The elite have never stopped identifying themselves with the “glorious” ancient civilizations whose whose splendor is a tribute to their gods who empowered them to slaughter billions of people in endless wars and amass wealth through pillage, enslavement of the masses, and impoverishment of other peoples through theft of their resources.

 - Mrs. Adam chose to separate from the infinite source of life thereby bringing about separation on her genetics / all her offspring.
 Much like the children afflicted with Fetal alcohol syndrome.

 - Corruption of the human genome had reached the point of virtual elimination of the human race other than Noah, his wife and three sons.

 - Pharaoh and the Egyptians had been tormenting not just the Hebrews but slaves and tributaries throughout their empire.

 Humanists can’t single out the activities in the Bible and at the same time exonerate every humanist nation that has done far worse.

 Elitist humanists always overlook the inhumane cruelties of the wealthy nations they idolize (get it?) and associate themselves with.